netkicorp/transactid-library-java/README.md

 And that will return a dictionary with all of the fields of the PaymentACK and the values that were filled in.

+## Key Management system

+## Vault for Key Storage
+This library includes integration with Hashicorp Vault for key storage using the key/value secrets engine and can be launched as a Docker container.
+See Hashicorp's Vault Docker documentation here: https://hub.docker.com/_/vault

+This library stores keys and certs in specific locations.
+Please ensure that once Vault is set up, you enable these paths:

+        vault secrets enable -path=keys/ kv
+        vault secrets enable -path=certs/ kv

+## General Usage

+To use the key management integration you can use the static methods in the class TidKms, for example:

+        val tidKmsInstance = TidKms
+        tidKmsInstance.storeCertificatePem("certificate")

+        or

+        TidKms.storeCertificatePem("certificate")

+## Storing certificates and keys

+To store certificates the library has the following methods that in general can store certificate and keys in PEM formats or in java objects formats and then return a unique Id that will be used to fetch the values in the future.

+The methods available are:

+Store a X509Certificate in PEM format.

+        /**
+         * Store a X509Certificate in PEM format.
+         *
+         * @param certificatePem certificate in PEM format to store.
+         * @return id to fetch the certificate in the future.
+         * @throws InvalidCertificateException if the provided certificate is not a valid X509Certificate.
+         * @throws KeyManagementStoreException if there is an error while storing the certificate.
+         */
+        @Throws(
+            InvalidCertificateException::class,
+            KeyManagementStoreException::class
+        )
+        fun storeCertificatePem(certificatePem: String): String = keyManagement.storeCertificatePem(certificatePem)

+Store a X509Certificate java object.

+        /**
+         * Store a X509Certificate java object.
+         *
+         * @param certificate X509Certificate to store.
+         * @return id to fetch the certificate in the future.
+         * @throws InvalidCertificateException if the provided certificate is not a valid X509Certificate.
+         * @throws KeyManagementStoreException if there is an error while storing the certificate.
+         */
+        @Throws(
+            InvalidCertificateException::class,
+            KeyManagementStoreException::class
+        )
+        fun storeCertificate(certificate: X509Certificate): String = keyManagement.storeCertificate(certificate)

+Store a Private key in PEM format.

+        /**
+         * Store a private key in PEM format.
+         *
+         * @param privateKeyPem private key in PEM format to store.
+         * @return id to fetch the private key in the future.
+         * @throws InvalidPrivateKeyException if the provided key is not a valid private key.
+         * @throws KeyManagementStoreException if there is an error while storing the private key.
+         */
+        @Throws(
+            InvalidPrivateKeyException::class,
+            KeyManagementStoreException::class
+        )
+        fun storePrivateKeyPem(privateKeyPem: String): String = keyManagement.storePrivateKeyPem(privateKeyPem)

+Store a Private key java object.

+        /**
+         * Store a PrivateKey java object.
+         *
+         * @param privateKey PrivateKey to store.
+         * @return PrivateKey object.
+         * @throws InvalidPrivateKeyException if the provided key is not a valid PrivateKey.
+         * @throws KeyManagementStoreException if there is an error while storing the PrivateKey.
+         */
+        @Throws(
+            InvalidPrivateKeyException::class,
+            KeyManagementStoreException::class
+        )
+        fun storePrivateKey(privateKey: PrivateKey): String = keyManagement.storePrivateKey(privateKey)

+## Fetching certificates and keys

+The library has methods to fetch the certificate and keys using the unique id to identify the required object.
+It can return the values in PEM format or as a java object.

+The methods available are:

+Fetch a X509Certificate in PEM format.

+        /**
+         * Fetch a X509Certificate in PEM format.
+         *
+         * @param certificateId id of the certificate.
+         * @return X509Certificate in PEM format.
+         * @throws ObjectNotFoundException if there is not a certificate associated to the provided certificateId.
+         * @throws InvalidCertificateException if the fetched object is not a valid X509Certificate.
+         * @throws KeyManagementFetchException if there is an error while fetching the certificate.
+         */
+        @Throws(
+            ObjectNotFoundException::class,
+            InvalidCertificateException::class,
+            KeyManagementFetchException::class
+        )
+        fun fetchCertificatePem(certificateId: String): String = keyManagement.fetchCertificatePem(certificateId)

+Fetch a X509Certificate java object.

+        /**
+         * Fetch a X509Certificate java object.
+         *
+         * @param certificateId id of the certificate.
+         * @return X509Certificate object.
+         * @throws ObjectNotFoundException if there is not a certificate associated to the provided certificateId.
+         * @throws InvalidCertificateException if the fetched object is not a valid X509Certificate.
+         * @throws KeyManagementFetchException if there is an error while fetching the certificate.
+         */
+        @Throws(
+            ObjectNotFoundException::class,
+            InvalidCertificateException::class,
+            KeyManagementFetchException::class
+        )
+        fun fetchCertificate(certificateId: String): X509Certificate = keyManagement.fetchCertificate(certificateId)

+Fetch a Private key in PEM format.

+        /**
+         * Fetch a private key in PEM format.
+         *
+         * @param privateKeyId id of the private key.
+         * @return private key in PEM format.
+         * @throws ObjectNotFoundException if there is not a private key associated to the provided privateKeyId.
+         * @throws InvalidPrivateKeyException if the fetched object is not a valid PrivateKey.
+         * @throws KeyManagementFetchException if there is an error while fetching the private key.
+         */
+        @Throws(
+            ObjectNotFoundException::class,
+            InvalidPrivateKeyException::class,
+            KeyManagementFetchException::class
+        )
+        fun fetchPrivateKeyPem(privateKeyId: String): String = keyManagement.fetchPrivateKeyPem(privateKeyId)

+Fetch a Private key java object.

+        /**
+         * Fetch a PrivateKey java object.
+         *
+         * @param privateKeyId id of the PrivateKey.
+         * @return PrivateKey object.
+         * @throws ObjectNotFoundException if there is not a PrivateKey associated to the provided privateKeyId.
+         * @throws InvalidPrivateKeyException if the fetched object is not a valid PrivateKey.
+         * @throws KeyManagementFetchException if there is an error while fetching the private key.
+         */
+        @Throws(
+            ObjectNotFoundException::class,
+            InvalidPrivateKeyException::class,
+            KeyManagementFetchException::class
+        )
+        fun fetchPrivateKey(privateKeyId: String): PrivateKey = keyManagement.fetchPrivateKey(privateKeyId)

 [1]: https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki
 [2]: https://github.com/bitcoin/bips/blob/master/bip-0075.mediawiki
 [3]: https://mvnrepository.com/artifact/com.netki/transactid

+---